Find out more about our projects supporting young people within the education sector

 WATCH FROM YOUR CLASSROOM

 We created a film of the stage play The Macbeths.
-The film will be available on YouTube for schools, colleges and universities to access for free as an educational resource for one year, from 3 June 2021 - 3 June 2022.
-To access The Macbeths to watch at school, college or university, please complete our short The Macbeths registration form and provide some details about your educational purpose.
+The film was available on YouTube for schools, colleges and universities to access for free as an educational resource for one year, from 3 June 2021 - 3 June 2022.
+Access a series of resources to enhance your understanding of the show.
+This series of bitesize interviews was developed specifically to support Higher Drama students.

 We created a film of the stage play Fibres.
-The film is available on YouTube for schools, colleges and universities to access for free as an educational resource for one year, from 25 November 2020 to 25 November 2021.
-To access Fibres to watch at school please complete this short Fibres registration form and provide some details about your educational purpose.
+The film was available on YouTube for schools, colleges and universities to access for free as an educational resource for one year, from 25 November 2020 to 25 November 2021.

 To support drama teachers under current COVID-19 restrictions, we launched a pilot project of live workshops on Zoom offering teachers a practical insight into directing to develop tools to use immediately in the classroom.